nazo6/rktk/README.md

   firmware for RP2040
 - `arm-none-eabi-objcopy` and `python3`: Required to generate uf2 firmware for nRF52840
-- `wasm-pack`: Required to build rrp-web
+- `wasm-pack`: Required to build rktk-client

 ### MSRV